sangkhochil/java/README.md

 Parameter | Serializable | Externalizable
 --------- | ------------ | --------------
-Marker interface | It is marker interface.
-You don’t have to provide implementation of any method. | Externalizable is not marker interface, you have to override writeExternal and readExternal method.
+Marker interface | It is marker interface. we don’t have to provide implementation of any method. | Externalizable is not marker interface, you have to override writeExternal and readExternal method.
 Control | Serializable interface has less control over serialization process and it is optional to override readObject and writeObject. | Externalizable interface has more control over serialization process and it is mandatory to override writeExternal and readExternal.
 Performance | JVM uses reflection to perform serialization in the case of Serializable interface which is quite slow. | Programmer have to implement readExternal and writeExternal methods but it relatively results in better performance
 Constructor called during Deserialization | Default constructor is not called during Deserialization process. | Default constructor is called during Deserialization process.